synthesizer-project/.github/profile/README.md

 # Synthesizer

 Synthesizer is an open-source python package for generating synthetic astrophysical observables.
-It is modular, flexible and fast.
+It is modular, flexible, fast and extensible.